Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.10 Finish the app - let users submit secrets/README.md

 - Logging out and back in should persist the secret display.

 This confirms that the secret submission and retrieval functionality works as intended.

+## Conclusion and Next Steps

+This project demonstrates how to integrate user authentication with personalized data storage and retrieval.
+You have learned to:

+- Extend the database schema.
+- Protect routes based on authentication.
+- Handle form submissions and update the database.
+- Dynamically render user-specific content.

+Consider applying these authentication and data management techniques to your own projects to deepen your understanding.